• Skip to main content

 • Taste to see if it needs salt.
 If so, add salt and freshly ground black pepper to taste.

-MAKE AHEAD: Can be made 2-3 days ahead of time.
-Reheat in the microwave on MEDIUM until heated through, stirring halfway through.
-Can also be transferred to a saucepan and reheated on the stove.
+• Reheat in the microwave on MEDIUM until heated through, stirring halfway through.
+Or, transfer to a saucepan and reheat on the stove.

 Nutrition